Causes and management of exercise induced asthma

-An asthma attack can be triggered by doing exercise for a long time or doing very intense exercise
+An asthma attack can be triggered by doing exercise

 This happens because during exercise you breathe through your mouth and colder drier air can affect your lungs

 You can prevent exercise-induced asthma using techniques and inhaler treatments

 You should still exercise, even if you’re worried about exercise-induced asthma

 Exercise-induced asthma is when you get asthma symptoms when you exercise.
 You might not have asthma at any other time, or you might notice that your normal asthma symptoms are worse or come on more when you exercise.

 Exercise, or physical exertion, can induce asthma symptoms.
 This is because the way we breathe changes when we exercise.

 In normal breathing, we breathe mostly through our noses.
 The air we inhale travels through our nasal passages, getting warm and moist before reaching our lungs.

 When we breathe during exercise, it tends to be through our mouths rather than our noses.
 This means that the air we inhale is cooler and drier.
 Cold and dry air can be a shock to our airways, which are very sensitive to any change in temperature or humidity.
 The muscles in the airways react by narrowing or closing in, thereby triggering the asthma symptoms.

 The symptoms of exercise-induced asthma are very similar to those of chronic asthma, or to a normal asthma attack.
 They include: